pcdshub/pcdswidgets/docs/source/addwidget.rst

 - Add a new icon widget.
 - Add a new valve widget that uses the icon.
+- Add your new widget to the designer.
 - Update stylesheets to be consistent for your new widget.
 - Add a new device class for your widget's expert screen.